jantursky/orderlord-help-kds/docs/getting-started/cancel-the-order.md

 ---

 ## Description
 If you need to cancel the order directly from the Kitchen application, then this option is right for you.
-Once the order was canceled, the order will dismiss from the application, only the place, where you are able to find it, is from [**Orders history section.**]({{site.baseurl}}{% link docs/orders-history-section/orders-history-section.md %})
+Once the order was canceled, the order will dismiss from the application, only the place, where you are able to find it, is from the [**Orders history section.**]({{site.baseurl}}{% link docs/orders-history-section/orders-history-section.md %})

 ## How to do that?
 - click on the _left block of the row_ (for instance **"Beef"** row)